OneWomenLess/OneWomenLess.github.io/README.md

 You can help this project by:

 - adding your testimonial to the [Personal stories](https://github.com/OneWomanLess/OneWomanLess.github.io/tree/main/personal-stories) directory \
    With a pull request or by sending us a file to be uploaded anonymously.
+Please give projects and people fake names.
    - consider also adding the project(s) that made you leave to the [Wall of shame](https://github.com/OneWomanLess/OneWomanLess.github.io/tree/main/wall-of-shame) directory \
    An empty file named after the project would be enough, we'll make you an owner of that file.